pankeelshah/LeagueOfData/README.md

 * /rotation - Uses onLoad() function to call JavaScript and display current free rotation.
 * /champions - Uses form validation to check for input, make sure that champion exists, and check weather the champion is in the database already.
 Depending on if user has clicked add or remove, adds or removes the champion from the database.
 * /players - Uses form validation to check for input, and make sure that the champion is in the database already.
 Depending on if user has clicked add or remove, adds or removes the player from the database.
+* /spells - Uses form validation to check for input, and make sure that the spell is in the database already.
+Depending on if user has clicked add or remove, adds or removes the spell from the database.
 * /proxy/&lt;region&gt;/&lt;summoner_name&gt; - Makes an API call to Riot's API to get statistics on a specific player.
 * /proxy/news/&lt;type&gt; - Makes an API call to Google News API to get the latest League of Legends articles.
 * /proxy/challenger - Makes an API call to Riot's API to get the top 300 players on the leaderboard.
 * /proxy/rotation - Makes an API call to Riot's API to get the current week's free champion rotation.
 * /proxy/favoritechampions - Gets the current users favorite champions from the database.
 * /proxy/favoriteplayers - Gets the current users favorite players from the database.
+* /proxy/favoritespells - Gets the current users favorite spells from the database.
 ## List of Views and their short description:
 * base.html - Base template which contains header and footer.
 * champions.html - Only available when a user is logged in.
 User can add and remove their favorite champions.
 This will display their favorite champions which can be clicked to visit a website with more information on them.